Dr. Xiaotian (Steven) Dai

 About

-You can find out more about my research interests and projects here.
+You can find more about my research interests and research projects here.

 Before MOCHA, I worked on the EU H2020 DEIS project in 2019 with Prof. Tim Kelly and Prof. Ibrahim Habli.
 The DEIS project involves developing model-based safety assurance language (using Structured Assurance Case Metamodel (SACM); now is an OMG standard) and tools that are applicable to model-based autonomous and cyber-physical systems.
 This project was collaborated with AVL, Siemens, General Motors and Fraunhofer.